 The “Wiggle Seat” cushion gives Judah the ability to move just enough to help him focus better.

 The only time we use a weighted blanket is during reading time (see photo above).
 He really likes it and it does help ground him enough to focus better on his reading.
 I made my own with zip-top bags filled with rice and dried beans (it is what I could find in my kitchen).
 Then I duct-taped the bags together to build a lap blanket.
 You can buy weighted blankets or get the instructions to make your own.

 Silly putty is a lifesaver for me.
 Having something to do with his hands is so important!
 Judah often uses silly putty while he is reading.
 I also keep some in my purse, which came in super handy while watching his sister’s dance recital!

 I am planning on buying Judah noise-canceling headphones to use while working on his math worksheets, or any other time he really needs silence to focus.
 There is no guarantee of silence in a house with 4 kids!

-Aside from these specific strategies, I have tried to make sure Judah has a lot of opportunity throughout the day to get as much physical activity as possible.
-This is much more important during the winter when we are stuck inside the hosue all day.
-A few of Judah’s favorite options are a mini trampoline, river stones to jump across, and a kids’ exercise bike — which he likes to ride while watching tv.
+Aside from these specific strategies, I have tried to make sure Judah has a lot of opportunities throughout the day to get as much physical activity as possible.
+This is much more important during the winter when we are stuck inside the house all day.
+A few of Judah’s favorite options are a mini trampoline, river stones to jump across, and a kids’ exercise bike — which he likes to ride while watching TV.